Expert Ratings for KnowBe4 - NewsBreak

 Tesla Inc TSLA shares are trading lower by 6.51% to $218.33 Monday morning.
 Shares of several growth companies, including Tesla, are trading higher amid a fall in treasury yields, which has pressured growth stocks.
 Major indices are higher as stocks rebound following Friday's selloff after the UK reversed its proposed tax cuts.
 Better-than-expected quarterly results from Bank of America have also lifted sentiment going into the earnings season.

-UiPath PATH has observed the following analyst ratings within the last quarter:.
+Within the last quarter, Douglas Emmett DEI has observed the following analyst ratings:.
 Bullish Somewhat Bullish Indifferent Somewhat Bearish Bearish.
-These 16 analysts have an average price target of $19.34 versus the current price of UiPath at $12.51, implying upside.
-Below is a summary of how these 16 analysts rated UiPath...
+In the last 3 months, 6 analysts have offered 12-month price targets for Douglas Emmett.
+The company has an average price target of $23.0 with a high of $28.00 and a low of $19.00.

-THC And CBD Are Just The Tip Of A Massive Iceberg: Why Are Other Cannabinoids Piquing Market Interest?

-When it comes to cannabis compounds, THC and CBD are just the tip of a massive iceberg.
-Hundreds of compounds go into a plant strain, and many are now being tapped for their healing potential.
-While some are hitting shelves now, insiders believe the boom will occur sometime down the line.

 US Stocks Open Higher; Dow Surges 500 Points